Silvretta Ski Traverse

 Day 1: Galtur/Mathon/Ischgl to Heidelberger Hut

 Breakfast at the hotel.
 Be ready to meet your guide in the lobby of your hotel at 8:30am for an equipment check and trip briefing.
 You will depart the hotel to begin the trek directly following the briefing.
 10km bus transfer down the valley to Ischgl, then we use the lift system for the larger part of the morning to reach the Piz Val Gronda (2800 m / 9200ft) which marks the border to Switzerland.
 Various off-piste runs or ski touring options exist before we ski down to the Heidelberger Hut (2,264 m / 7,500 ft) either at the end of the day or mid-day before climbing one of the peaks close to the hut in the afternoon.
+Dinner and lodging at the Heidelberger Hut.

 Day 2: Heidelberger Hut

 Day ski tour with light backpacks from the Heidelberger Hut, with the goal of ascending a 3,000 m / 10,000 ft peak in the neighbourhood.
 Like the Jamtal Hut, the area around the Heidelberger Hut offers enough ski touring and peak ascents to keep us busy for an entire week.
 Piz Tasna and Heidelberger Spitze are amongst our favourite options for longer days, Piz Calgouns for a shorter afternoon trip for those keen to add on a second objective.
-Second night at the Heidelberg Hut.
+Second dinner and night at the Heidelberg Hut.

 Day 3: Heidelberger Hut to Jamtal Hut

 Traverse day to the Jamtal Hut (2,165 m / 7,100 ft), with an ascent of Breite Krone (3,097m / 10,150 ft) along the way.
 (900 m / 3,000 ft elevation gain, 1,000 m / 3,300 ft descent).
+Dinner and lodging at the Jamtal Hut.

 Day 4: Jamtal Hut

 Ski touring day around the Jamtal Hut.
 Many options exist to climb peaks above 3,000 m (10,000 ft) peaks in the area with northern aspect ski runs with the Gemsspitz (3107 m / 10,191 ft) or the Hintere Jamspitz (3156 m /10,352 ft) being two of our favorites.
-Second night at the Jamtal Hut.
+Second dinner and night at the Jamtal Hut.

 Day 5: Jamtal Hut to Wiesbadner Hut

 Traverse Day to the Wiesbadner Hut (2440 m / 8000 ft).
 Commonly we use the traverse via the Vermunt glacier with the option to climb the Dreilaender Spitze (3200 m / 10500 ft) which requires some scrambling along an exposed rocky ridge and is only suitable for more experienced groups.
 At any rate, the northerly descent down the Vermunt glacier usually offers good powder skiing to the hut.
+Dinner and lodging at the Wiesbadner Hut.

 Please note: For custom trips, we can also descend further, past the Wiesbadner Hut to the Bieler Hoehe, a road pass that is closed in winter.
-The Berghotel Piz Buin offers a remote ambiance with access to excellent day ski touring trips in 3-star hotel setting with a nice spa and excellent food also suitable to spend several days.
+The Berggasthoft Piz Buin offers a remote ambiance with access to excellent day ski touring trips in 3-star hotel setting with a nice spa and excellent food also suitable to spend several days.

 Day 6: Wiesbadner Hut to Galtur/Mathon/Ischgl